Maxway CRT: Improving the Robustness of the Model-X Inference: Introduction

-Our work is also related to the semiparametric (asymptotic) inference approaches that have been studied for a long time.
-Among them, the post-double-selection approach \citep{belloni2014inference} and the double machine learning (DML) framework \citep{chernozhukov2016double} are perhaps the most relevant to us as they also rely on complex machine learning algorithms to estimate $X\mid Z$ and $Y\mid Z$.
-Nonetheless, these approaches have substantially different context and utility from ours.
-Specifically, it only covers some special cases of the testing models for $Y$, e.g., the partially (generalized) linear model \citep{denis2021regularized,liu2021double}.
-For more complex test statistics accommodated by our approach, e.g., the variable importance of random forest, DML cannot provide valid implementation.
-Also, DML draws inference based on asymptotic normality of the test statistics, while our approach is non-asymptotic and thus more robust to data with small sample sizes or heavy tail variables; see Section 4.2 and D.5 of \cite{liu2020fast} for demonstration.
+Our work is related to the semiparametric (asymptotic) inference approaches that have been studied for a long time.
+Among them, the post-double-selection approach \citep{belloni2014inference} and the double machine learning (DML) framework \citep{chernozhukov2016double} are perhaps the most relevant to us, since they also rely on complex machine learning algorithms to estimate $X\mid Z$ and $Y\mid Z$.
+One recent manuscript, \cite{dukes2021doubly} proposed a calibration method to further improve the robustness of the DML inference to inconsistent or misspecified machine learning (ML) estimators of the nuisance models.
+Their idea of calibration seems similar to ours from a high-level viewpoint.
+Nonetheless, these approaches have substantially different contexts and utility from our work.
+Specifically, it only covers some special cases of the testing models for $Y$, e.g., the partially linear or generalized linear model \citep{denis2021regularized,liu2021double}.
+For more complex test statistics accommodated by our approach, e.g., the variable importance of random forest, DML cannot provide a valid implementation.
+Also, DML draws inference based on the asymptotic normality of the test statistics, while our approach is non-asymptotic and thus more robust to data with small sample sizes or heavy tail variables; see Section 4.2 and D.5 of \cite{liu2020fast} for demonstration.

-We also note that a recent work, \cite{dukes2021doubly} appears to adopt an idea seemingly similar to ours for improving the robustness of DML inference to inconsistent or misspecified machine learning (ML) estimators of the nuisance models.
-Specifically, they introduce a calibration step for the fitted residuals by DML against the one-dimensional ML estimators using kernel smoothing.
-In addition to the points discerning DML and the CRT discussed above, our adjustment step is different from that of \cite{dukes2021doubly} because the goals are different.
-While we adjust the distribution of $X\mid Z$ for the almost double robustness yet to be achieved by the CRT, they calibrate the conditional mean of both the residuals of $X$ and $Y$ as a ``higher order" adjustment on the already doubly robust estimator to improve its rate of convergence.
+{\darkred In addition, we consider the implementation of our new framework in several prevalent practical scenarios frequently studied in recent literature, including semi-supervised learning (SSL), surrogate-assisted SSL (SA-SSL), and transfer learning (TL).
+In the model-X context, \cite{berrett2018conditional} also studied the SSL setting where the unlabeled (without $Y$) data have a large sample size to enable relatively accurate (but not perfect) estimation of $\x\mid \Z$.
+Our strategy of using some prior estimators about $\y\mid \Z$ learned from learned auxiliary data to guide the CRT, is conceptually related to lots of recent work in SA-SSL \citep[e.g][]{hong2019semi,zhang2022prior} and TL \citep[e.g.][]{li2022transfer,tian2022transfer,cai2022semi}, which has shown the great potential of application in fields like biomedical studies.
+While the main focus of this track is usually estimating $\y\sim \Z$ itself instead of adjusting for it in conditional independence testing, it also highlights adaptivity and robustness to the poor quality of the external knowledge about $\y\mid \Z$, which are pursued in our proposed framework as well.